locnnil/workshop/docs/tutorial/designing-workspace/extend/add-sdk.rst

     $ workspace refresh --wait-on-error nimble
     "nimble" refresh failed

-It lets you to investigate the issue right at the point it was encoutered.
+It lets you to investigate the issue right at the point it was encountered.
 Then, the refresh can be either continued:

 .. code-block:: bash